tlesner/Challenge7-ReadMEGenerator/README.md

 Use this application to generate a professional README.md for your projects.
 You will need to input the following information:

--   Project tilte
+-   Project title
--   Description
+-   Description of your project
 -   Installation instructions
 -   Usage information
 -   Contribution guidelines